-Parking for judges and executives is typically either in an enclosed secure parking garage within the building, or in a restricted surface parking lot on the courthouse site.
+Parking for judges and executives is typically either in an enclosed secure parking garage within the building or in a restricted surface parking lot on the courthouse site.
 In urban areas, when on-site parking cannot be easily accommodated, the availability of parking for the public, jurors, and staff is often a contributing factor when considering the site for a new courthouse.

 A restricted parking garage sized to anticipate the forecasted workload

 As demonstrated by the above examples, addressing common space problems in courthouses requires a combination of court-specific architectural and analytical expertise.
-Court analytics include trend research, statistical analysis, and interfacing with judges and court managers via focus groups and interviews to develop reliable planning assumptions that are clearly documented.
-A planning process that features both a court-experienced architect and analyst enhances the credibility of the plan and the reliability of the results and recommendations.
+Court analytics include trend research, statistical analysis, and interfacing with judges and court managers via focus groups and interviews to develop reliable planning assumptions that are documented.
+A planning process that features both a court-experienced architect and an analyst enhances the credibility of the plan and the reliability of the results and recommendations.

 A Final Thought

-After nearly 10 years of waiting for the political process to allocate funds for the project and an additional four years devoted to design and construction, the doors of the new courthouse finally opened.
+After nearly ten years of waiting for the political process to allocate funds for the project and an additional four years devoted to design and construction, the doors of the new courthouse finally opened.
 However, during the interim timeframe, the caseload grew considerably, as did the number of judges, court personnel, court programs, and the corresponding need for space.
-As soon as the new courthouse opened, it was already out of space; this created operational inefficiency and organizational tension as some of the court and related components initially slated to move into the new facility were instead relocated to other buildings.
+As soon as the new courthouse opened, it was already out of space; this created operational inefficiency and organizational tension as some of the courts and related components initially slated to move into the new facility were instead relocated to other buildings.